Lottery and Registration FAQ

 To enroll a new Altura Prep student for any grade level, visit our Enroll page and click on the Enroll Now button.
 Create your parent account on SchoolMint (our secure, online enrollment system) and follow the prompts to create an application for your student.

-Enrollment begins on November 1, 2019!
+Enrollment begins on November 1, 2020!
 Our enrollment period is open between November 1 and the 2nd Friday in April.
-On the 2nd Friday in April – April 10, 2020, we notify all families of their status for the 2020-21 school year.
+On the 2nd Friday in April – April 9, 2021, we notify all families of their status for the 2020-21 school year.
+If there are more applicants than available seats, we hold a random lottery to determine students' status as admitted or as waitlisted.

 What is a school lottery, and how does it work?